Select Page

 How long does the client have to exercise the separation option?

-With the exception of Vitality, all insurers allow the client up to 6 months following their divorce or dissolution of civil partnership to exercise the continuation option.
-Aviva and Vitality offer a shorter time period of up to 3 months following the divorce or dissolution of civil partnership.
+With the exception of Vitality, all insurers allow the client up to six months following their divorce or dissolution of civil partnership to exercise the continuation option.
+Aviva and Vitality offer a shorter period of up to three months following the divorce or dissolution of civil partnership.

 Things to reflect on for CPD: